libetl/soundtransform/README.md

   ...
 }
 ```
 Do not assign the same frequency for two notes in the same instrument.
-If several notes must have their frequencies detected by the soundtransform lib, set different negative values (-1, -2, -3, …)
+If several notes must have their frequencies detected by the soundtransform lib, set different negative values (-1, -2, -3, â€¦)

 Parameters:
 `packName` - the name of the pack